frankstepanski/node-express-course/week3/readme.md

 node src/server.js
 ```

->If you get an Error: listen EADDRINUSE: address already in use :::80000 error, you can change the port number in case of another application is already using port 8000.
+>If you get an Error: listen EADDRINUSE: address already in use :::80000 error, you can change the port number (in server.js) in case of another application is already using port 8000.

 ![express app running](images/node-server.png)